True cost accounting of food

 The Swette Center and Colorado State University collaborated on a pilot study to assess ranching in Arizona and Colorado using the TCA approach.
 Our results document the complexity of analyzing ranching in the West and provide monetary estimates that capture key benefits and costs in cattle production.

-The Swette Center is collaborating with the Global KAITEKI Center on a TCA study to compare canola, palm, and coconut oils.
-Our aim is to provide evidence about the oils that lead to decisions which minimize negative externalities while delivering healthy choices.
+To better understand these trade-offs, the Swette Center is collaborating with the Global KAITEKI Center (a partnership between ASU and the KAITEKI Institute of Mitsubishi Chemical Group Corporation) on a true cost accounting study to compare canola, palm, and coconut oils.
+Our aim with this project is to provide evidence about the oils that lead to healthier diets and more sustainable choices.

 Related research priorities